mhils/r8/README.md

 ## Deployment

-For production use, it is recommended to place it behind a TLS-terminating reverse proxy such as nginx.
+For production use, it is recommended to run r8 on a throwaway VM behind a TLS-terminating reverse proxy such as nginx.
 A couple of auxiliary configuration examples are provided in the [./misc](./misc) folder:

  - `crontab`: cronjob to make daily backups.